 Start by asking yourself, "Am I dreaming?"
 Most of us never question whether or not we are dreaming during our waking lives and this mental habit carries over to our dreaming lives as well.
 To change this mental habit, start frequently questioning whether or not you are dreaming and you will start asking yourself this question during your dreams.
 Although to become lucid in these dreams, you must answer this question correctly!
 There are a few quick "reality-tests" you can do to help determine if you're in a dream, but no test is reliable 100% of the time so you should always use more than one each time you check.
 On the right side are some of the most reliable reality-checks.

 triple-take = look at a word or number, look away, & look back.
 If you're dreaming, chances are >75% that it will have changed.
-Do it again.
-If it changed, then chances are >95% that you're in a dream
+Do it again & the chances are >95% it will change if you're dreaming

 nose-pinch = pinch your nose shut & try to inhale through your nostrils.
 Can you?
 If you can, then you're dreaming, but this doesn't work every time